How to maintain faucet installation

 Plumbing

-The answer to 'how to maintain faucet installation' is to regularly inspect, clean, and replace components as needed.
-This includes checking for leaks, cleaning aerators, and replacing washers or cartridges when they become worn.
-Proper maintenance can extend the lifespan of your faucet and prevent costly water damage.
+The answer to 'how to maintain faucet installation' is to regularly inspect, clean, and replace parts as needed.
+This includes checking for leaks, cleaning the aerator, and replacing washers or cartridges if the faucet starts dripping.
+Proper maintenance can extend the life of your faucet and prevent costly water damage.

 Step-by-Step Guide